 Go to Graduate Application page.

-Design-Build project in 2017: Cape Breton Highlands National Park grid shell building, Cheticamp, Nova Scotia
+Design-Build project: Cape Breton Highlands National Park grid shell building, Cheticamp, Nova Scotia

 This is the fifth in a series of grid shells built by Coastal Studio with their partners at University of North Carolina Charlotte, University of Louisiana Lafayette and the University of Arizona.
 Dalhousie has been doing design-build structures since 1991 with its school-wide Free Lab program.
 Coastal Studio has been building pavilions for community use since 2004, including the 2010 lamella vault, the 2012 brick vault, and the 2014 gridshell.
 For a complete list of projects and the current work in Cape Breton Highlands National Park, see http://dalcoastalstudio.com

-During May, the student will join Coastal Studio on the current design-build project, learn the principles behind the structural form, and develop a focus for thesis study.
-During the remainder of the summer term, the student will contribute to the design-build network being produced at Dalhousie and work with researchers from several other universities.
+From May to July, the student will join Coastal Studio on the current design-build project, learn the principles behind the structural form, and develop a focus for thesis study.

 |Summer Term||ARCH 5113.03: Technology, Culture, and Society